anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 Method #2

- * Within your Admin > Plugins > Add New page, search for "hosted content importer" and install it.
+ * Go to your Admin > Plugins > Add New page.
+ * Search for "hosted content importer".
+ * Click install.

 == Frequently Asked Questions ==